LiveTypingSpaceForIOS/Menu-With-Slide-Navigation-Controllers/README.md

 Language Objective-C

-This Menu have used two UINavigationControllers, based on UIViewController with own NavigationController, menu have slide gesture and animated functions for open/close.
+This Menu uses two UINavigationControllers, based on UIViewController with own NavigationController, menu has slide gesture and animated functions for open/close.